trilobite-poetry/trilobite-poetry.github.io/issues/_past/1/ladrick.md

 ---
-title: This Is A Happy House
+title: '"This Is A Happy House"'
 contributor: Alice Ladrick
 issue: "people used to have cool names like Kimball Flaccus"
 ---